About the College of Arts and Sciences

 - Through solar panels and green energy-saving features, Oberlin's environmental studies building is able to generate more electricity than it uses.

-Founded in 1833, Oberlin was the first institution of higher education in America to adopt a policy to admit students of color (1835) and the first college to award bachelor's degrees to women (1841) in a coeducational program.
+Founded in 1833, Oberlin was the first institution of higher education in America to adopt a policy to admit African American students (1835) and the first college to award bachelor's degrees to women (1841) in a coeducational program.

 The Oberlin College campus is located on 440 acres in Oberlin, Ohio, 35 miles southwest of Cleveland.